memfault/interrupt/_posts/2024-04-20-coroutines.md

 Approach 2) has another set of issues.
 Each thread requires its own stack space (which might not scale), and we got all the problems of parallelism - exchanging data between can suffer various potential concurrency issues.

 From this perspective, coroutines are a third way of approaching these processes, which is not better than 1) or 2), but also not worse.
 Coroutines bring in a new (and not yet finetuned) mechanism that makes it possible to write an exchange of data over UART in a way that does not require as complex code as 1), does not suffer so many concurrency issues as 2) (and does not need its own stack, just frame).
+Note that with coroutines you still have to deal with concurrent access to resources, but in more preditacble way.

 However, coroutines still suffer from the issue that one step of computation might take longer than expected, and we can assume that any errors in coroutines might be harder to inspect.